bguiz/anonymous-staked-counter-claims/README.md

     - The counter-claiming actor receives both staked amounts - which is a net profit to incentivise accurate counter-claims

+## Desired outcomes

+- Financial disincentives to report inaccurate data
+- Improve overall accuracy of data reporting by members of a consortium
+- Allow counter-claims to be made anonymously, thereby avoiding threat of retribution by the claiming actor

 ## UML sequence diagram

 ![Sequence diagram for anonymous staked counter-claims to incentivise accurate data reporting](anonymous-staked-counter-claims-sequence-diagram.plantuml.png)